 In general, families that receive the program subsidies are poor, single mothers.
 In 2010, about half of families had a household income that was less than about \$18,000, and only 13% of them had incomes above \$27,000.
-Average income of those receiving subsidy were about \$19,000.
+Average income of those receiving subsidy were about \$19,000 (about 27% of mean household income in 2010).
 About 80% of children who receive a childcare subsidy live in a single-mother family.
 In about 73% of households receiving a subsidy the parents worked, while in about 20% of households, they were in training or education.

 Families receiving childcare subsidy from CCDF must make a co-payment.
-These copayments increase with parental income.
+These co-payments increase with parental income.
 Both the level of co-payments and the benefit reduction rate differ greatly across states.
-On average co-payments were about 7% of total family income.
-Given an average income of \$19,000 for recipients, this amounts to a copayment of about \$1,120 dollars per year.
-In 2010, CCDF paid a monthly amount of about \$400 per family, or \$4800 per year, to care providers (including the co-payment).
-Hence about 23.3% of childcare costs (\$1,120 out of \$4,800) were paid by the families, while the remaining 76.7% constituted the subsidy.
+On average co-payments were about 6% of total family income.
+Given an average income of \$19,000 for recipients, this amounts to a co-payment of about \$1,140 dollars per year.
+In 2010, CCDF paid a monthly amount of about